quang-m-nguyen/monster-survival-game/README.md

 ## Mobile Optimization

 The game automatically detects mobile devices and enables:
-- Touch controls for intuitive movement
+- Touch controls for intuitive gameplay
-- Zoomed-out camera view to see more of the game world
+- Zoomed-out camera view for better visibility
-- Properly scaled UI elements for different screen sizes
+- Properly scaled UI elements
-- Visual target indicator showing where the player is moving to
+- Visual target indicator showing where you're moving
-- Responsive upgrade panel that adapts to screen size
+- Responsive upgrade panel

 ## Level Progression

-As you level up:
+As you survive longer:
-- Your character and bullets grow in size (up to 2x the original size)
-- You gain more health and slightly increased speed
-- You can choose from four different upgrades
+1. Aliens spawn more frequently
-- Monsters become faster and more challenging
+2. Aliens become faster and more resilient

-The game features a balanced progression system:

-### Monster Requirements
-- **Early Game (Levels 1-5)**: Easy progression with 1-2 monsters per level
-- **Mid Game (Levels 6-10)**: Gradual increase from 3-5 monsters
-- **Late Game (Levels 11-20)**: Moderate increase from 6-10 monsters
-- **End Game (Level 21+)**: More significant scaling to prevent excessive leveling

-### Monster Difficulty
-The game implements a diminishing returns system for monster speed:
-- **Early Levels**: Normal speed increases
-- **Mid Levels**: Slightly reduced speed increases
-- **Higher Levels**: Minimal speed increases

-This creates a challenging but fair experience that remains playable even at higher levels.
+3. Special larger aliens appear with more health
+4. Score multiplier increases

 ## Weapon Upgrade System

-When you level up, upgrade options appear in the bottom-left corner of the screen.
-You can continue playing and apply upgrades whenever you want by pressing the corresponding number key or clicking/tapping on the icon.
-Upgrades will stack if not used immediately.

-Available upgrades:

-1. **Attack Speed**: Decreases the cooldown between shots
+Collect upgrades that appear randomly to enhance your spacecraft:
-2. **Attack Damage**: Increases the damage dealt by each bullet
+- **Damage**: Increases the damage of your energy projectiles
+- **Fire Rate**: Increases how quickly you can fire
+- **Speed**: Increases your movement speed
+- **Health**: Restores and increases your maximum health
-3. **Life Steal**: Increases health recovery when killing monsters
+- **Life Steal**: Gain health when defeating aliens
-4. **Multi-Shot**: Adds an additional bullet stream, allowing you to fire in multiple directions simultaneously

 ## Project Structure

-The game is built with a modular JavaScript architecture:
+- **index.html**: Main entry point with game description and instructions
+- **game.html**: The game canvas and loading of game scripts
+- **styles.css**: Basic styling for the HTML pages

-- **game.js**: Main game module that initializes and coordinates all other modules
+- **js/game.js**: Main game loop and initialization
-- **renderer.js**: Handles all drawing operations and camera management
-- **player.js**: Manages player state, movement, and rendering
+- **js/player.js**: Player spacecraft logic and rendering
-- **bullets.js**: Handles bullet creation, movement, and collision detection
+- **js/bullets.js**: Projectile management and collision detection
-- **monsters.js**: Controls monster spawning, movement, and behavior
+- **js/monsters.js**: Alien creature spawning and behavior
-- **levelSystem.js**: Manages player progression, level-ups, and weapon upgrades
+- **js/upgrades.js**: Upgrade system implementation
-- **input.js**: Processes keyboard and touch input for game controls
+- **js/input.js**: Processes keyboard and touch input for game controls
+- **js/renderer.js**: Handles drawing operations and camera management
+- **js/ui.js**: User interface elements like health bar and score display

 ## Development

-This game is built using vanilla JavaScript and HTML5 Canvas, with no external dependencies.

 To run the game locally:

-1. Clone the repository
+1. Clone this repository
-2. Open index.html in your browser
+2. Open index.html in a web browser
-3. Click "Play" to start the game
+3. Click "Play Game" to start

+No build process or dependencies required - pure JavaScript, HTML and CSS.

 ## Future Enhancements

-- Additional weapon types
+- Additional spacecraft types with unique abilities
-- More monster varieties
+- More alien varieties with different attack patterns
-- Power-ups and special abilities
+- Power-up system with temporary special abilities
+- Boss battles at milestone scores
-- Local high score storage
+- Local multiplayer support
-- Customizable controls